raganwald/raganwald.github.com/_posts/2015-04-24-hilberts-school.md

 Bertie has to seat an infinite number of infinite groups of people, in an infinite auditorium that is already full!
 Now what?
 Out comes the bullhorn and yesterday's program, and he quickly moves all of his existing students into the even-numbered seats, leaving an infinite number of odd seats available for newcomers.

-He starts with the obvious: If you have three buses with three seats each, you can put the students into a one-to-one correspondance with the odd numbers by nesting iterators, like this:
+He starts with the obvious: If you have three buses with three seats each, you can put the students into a one-to-one correspondence with the odd numbers by nesting iterators, like this:

 {% highlight javascript %}
 function * seatsOnBuses(buses, seats) {